Microprocessor: SMP and multi-core design

 By 2012 dual and quad-core processors became widely used in PCs and laptops, newer processors - similar to the higher cost professional level Intel Xeon's - with additional cores that execute instructions in parallel so software performance typically increases, provided the software is designed to utilize advanced hardware.
 Operating systems provided support for multiple-cores and SMD CPU's, many software applications including large workload and resource intensive applications - such as 3-D games - are programmed to take advantage of multiple core and multi-CPU systems.

 Apple, Intel, and AMD currently lead the market with multiple core desktop and workstation CPU's.
-Although they frequently hip-hop each other for the lead in the performance tier.
+Although they frequently leapfrog each other for the lead in the performance tier.
 Intel retains higher frequencies and thus has the fastest single core performance, while AMD is often the leader in multi-threaded routines due to a more advanced ISA and the process node the CPU's are fabricated on.

 Multiprocessing concepts for multi-core/multi-cpu configurations are related to Amdahl's law.